 Writing Prompt 15: Your life is what your thoughts make it. –Everyone has a loop of thoughts running in their heads, both good and bad.
-Therefore, do you believe if you could control your thoughts, you can control some things about your life?
+If you can learn to control your thoughts, you will be able to control some things about your life.
 Why do you think it’s so hard to get rid of negative thoughts?

 Writing Prompt 16: Real knowledge is to know the extent of one’s ignorance.-